ng-primitives/ng-primitives/apps/documentation/src/app/pages/primitives/switch.md

 #### Data Attributes

-The following data attributes are available to apply to the `ngpSwitch` directive:
+The following data attributes are applied to the `ngpSwitch` directive:

 | Attribute       | Description                     | Value                    |
 | --------------- | ------------------------------- | ------------------------ |